Vegetation zones in Nigeria, Map of Nigeria showing the different Vegetation Zones

 Swamp rice can also be grown in the area.

 This region consists of tall woody trees and strong undergrowth.
-Examples of trees found here include iroko, obeche, opepe, mahogany, afara, etc.
+Examples of trees found here include iroko, obeche, opepe, mahogany, afara vegetation zones

 Such areas are now referred to as derived savanna.
 The Guinea Savanna area is made up of tall strong grasses Interspersed with trees of moderate heights.
-Aanual rainfall is about 100cm to 150cm.
+Annual rainfall is about 100cm to 150cm of vegetation zones

 It is characterized by feathery grasses and highly scattered spiny shrubs (thorn bushes).